rvt123/rvt123/README.md

 ## I have completed my Bachelors of Technology in Computer Science from Guru Gobind Singh Indraprastha University, New Delhi.

 - 🌱 My aim is to become a Data Scientist.
-- 🥅 2021 Goals: Contribute more to Open Source projects adn write more acticle on Medium
+- 🥅 2021 Goals: Contribute more to Open Source projects and write more acticle on Medium.
-- ⚡ I love Algorithmic Trading and Sports(Cricket) Analytics and would love to learn more.
+- ⚡ I love Algorithmic Trading and Sports(Cricket) Analytics and would love to learn more about them.

 ### Connect with me: